jwe4ec/ma-networks/README.md

          -1         -61          -1           0         -44         -61          -1           0
 ```
 </details>

 - **Participant table**
   - Missing 36 participants in clean data listed as excluded from original analyses
   due to server error
-    - These participants are also missing in DASS-21-AS and OA tables in Set A but have DASS-21-AS and OA data in Set B
+    - These participants are also missing in DASS-21-AS and OA tables in Set A but
+    have DASS-21-AS and OA data in Set B
       - And their baseline DASS-21-AS and OA data in Set B matches that in `R34_Cronbach.csv`
       file on main outcomes paper OSF project
     - These participants have the same number of rows in other tables in Sets A and B
+- **Task Log table**
+  - Has discrepancies between `session` and date-related values in this table versus
+  `session` and `date` in other tables in both Sets A and B
 - **DASS-21-AS table**
   - Has `sessionId`, and session column at screening has both `ELIGIBLE` and blank values
 - **OASIS table**